wp-plugins/grooveshark/readme.txt

 = Who can I contact for support? =

-Send all support questions to the author: roberto.sanchez [at] escapemg.com.
+Send all support questions to: roberto.sanchez [at] escapemg.com.

 = What do I need for the Grooveshark plugin? =

 The requirements to use the Grooveshark Wordpress plugin are:

-* Most standard Wordpress requirements for version 2.6 and higher.
+* Standard Wordpress requirements for version 2.6 and higher.
-* PHP 5
 * Curl enabled in PHP.
 * Javascript enabled in browser.